Digestion and Absorption - Notes | Class 11 | Part 1: Human Alimentary Canal

 • Diphyodont: It means teeth appear twice in the lifetime.
 They are milk (deciduous) teeth and permanent teeth.

 Milk teeth (20 in number) are erupted at 6-7 months of birth.
 They are replaced by permanent teeth (32 in number) at the age of 6-7.
+Last 4 molars (wisdom teeth) appear only at the age of 18.
+The hard chewing surface of teeth is made up of enamel.

-Dental formula: It explains the kinds and number of teeth.
+Dental Formula: It explains the kinds and number of teeth.

 Human dental formula (of permanent teeth):